chememjc/kbled/README.md

 ```

 ### `kbled` daemon:
-This program is designed to be launched during system startup by systemd with the included `kbled.service`, though it can be run manually to verify it works before installation and for debugging.
+This program is designed to be a lightweight daemon launched during system startup by systemd with the included `kbled.service`, though it can be run manually to verify it works before installation and for debugging.
 If you want to run it manually, it must be run as root, so execute it with `sudo kbled` from the command line.
 (If you have just compiled the program but haven't installed it, cd to the directory from which it was compiled ex: `cd ~/kbled` followed by `sudo ./kbled`) Optionally it can be called with command line arguments to set the default backlight color and backlight focus color (the color caps lock/num lock/scroll lock keys will be when active) by specifying them sequentially from the command line.
 The default if nothing specified on the command line is a blank (0,0,0) backlight and a and a green (0,127,0) focus color.

 Syntax:
 ```